willeynascimentodev/mini-rutter/README.md

 ## Enviroment

-Create a .env file based on .env.example use the access_token provided in the description of the test
+1 - Create a .env file based on .env.example <br/>
+2 - Fill te SHOPIFY_API_KEY variable use the access_token provided in the description of the test

 ## Running the app